Skip to main content

 if (user == null) {

-return ApiResponse.error("User not found");
+return ApiResponse.error("User does not exist");

 }